The Invictus spirit

 The word Invictus, Latin for ‘unconquered’, captures the fighting spirit of the wounded, injured and sick Service community.
 The Invictus Games is an Endeavour Fund grantee, embodying their willpower and perseverance to overcome challenges, and the opportunity to conquer new heights.
 The Invictus Games not only highlighted the individual and teams’ success, but also brought an unprecedented spotlight on the issues and challenges facing wounded veterans.

 The opening ceremony of the first Invictus Games was held on 13 September 2014 in London’s Olympic Park.
 Supported by their families and friends, over 400 hundred Servicemen and women – both serving and veteran, came together from 13 nations to compete in a four-day multi-sport competition.
+Launched with £250,000 of seed funding from the Endeavour Fund, the Invictus Games is now a successful independent organisation bringing together more than 550 competitors from 17 nations for eight days of fierce competition.
+It is growing stronger and reaching further than ever and although we no longer oversee its organisation, we are tremendously proud of our initial, founding involvement.

 These Games have shone a spotlight on the 'unconquerable' character of servicemen and women, their families and the 'invictus' spirit.